Seeed-Studio/wiki-documents/docs/Arch_Mix.md

 ![](https://github.com/SeeedDocument/Arch_Mix/raw/master/img/main1.jpg)

-Arch Mix is a thin, lightweight development board based on NXP i.MX RT1052 processor.
+Arch Mix is a thin, lightweight development board based on NXP i.MX RT1052 processor(3020 CoreMark/1284 DMIPS @ 600 MHz).
+This development board comes pre-installed RT-Thread real-time operating system and built-in micro-python.
+Which makes it suitable for industrial control, especially for scenes with large code and high real-time application requirements.

 The i.MX RT1052 is a new processor family featuring NXP’s advanced implementation of the Arm Cortex®-M7 core.
-This development board comes pre-installed RT-Thread real-time operating system(RTOS) and built-in micro-python.
-Which makes it suitable for industrial control,  especially for scenes with large code and high real-time application requirements.
+Currently, the i.MX RT1052 is the highest performing Cortex-M7 solution delivering 3036 CoreMarks, which is 13 times better than the LPC1788 microcontroller.
+In addition to the high-speed performance it provides fast real-time responsiveness.
+The i.MX RT1050 also has rich audio and video features, including LCD display, basic 2D graphics, camera interface, SPDIF, and I2S audio interface.

-The RTOS is an open source IoT operating system for embedded devices.
+The RT-Thread is an open source IoT operating system for embedded devices.
 The kernel has real-time multi-task scheduling, semaphore, mutex, mail box, message queue, signal etc. This is a lightweight system that loads quickly.
 For more detail about the RTOS, please refer to the [Github Page](https://github.com/RT-Thread/rt-thread).